Rhyme

 Press, New York NY.)

-rhyme royal, that form of verse which consists of stanzas
+"rhyme royal, that form of verse which consists

 of seven ten-syllable lines, riming (sic) a b a b b c c."